British Forces Broadcasting Service: Service changes

 SSVC was awarded a new ten-year contract by the Ministry of Defence commencing on 1 April 2013.
 Fewer overseas troop deployments and reduced budgets resulted in a change to the previous TV service.

 Since 27 March 2013, BFBS TV has offered timeshifted versions of BBC One, BBC Two, ITV, as well as two channels of its own.
 BFBS Extra offers a variety of entertainment programming from U&W (formerly Watch), U&Dave, Sky One, National Geographic Channel, ITV2, 3 and 4, the History Channel, Sky Atlantic and previously Channel 4 and Channel 5.
 BFBS Sport carries sport from BT Sport (replacing ESPN), Sky Sports, and Eurosport.

 BBC Two carries children's programming from CBBC and CBeebies until the late afternoon or early evening, while BFBS Extra 2 carries programming from Pop until the evening.
 Additionally, the BBC One and ITV feeds are timeshifted to hit peak time in local time zones.
 Channel 4 and Channel 5 later became available as separate channels in 2019.

 Forces TV

 On 10 June 2014, SSVC launched Forces TV, a new channel aimed at the British Armed Forces.
 It was available on BFBS, Sky channel 181 in the United Kingdom only, Virgin Media channel 274 in the United Kingdom, Freeview channel 96, Freesat channel 165, and on satellite Eutelsat 10A (10°E) alongside BFBS the Forces Station and on Astra2 satellite 28°E free-to-air.
 Its content was a mixture of news reports, entertainment, documentaries and features produced by BFBS.
 It was independent from the Ministry of Defence and was funded through advertising and sponsorship.
-On 30 June 2022, due to the loss of its Freeview channel slot, Forces TV closed down forever at 11:00am.
+On 30 June 2022, due to the loss of its Freeview channel slot, Forces TV permanently closed down on all platforms at 11:00am.